The Irish Celtic Cross

 Handmade Irish Celtic Crosses by Boru Jewelry

 While most crosses may be seen as a symbol of faith, the Celtic Cross is considered more a symbol of one’s Celtic roots.
-Like other Celtic artwork Celtic Crosses are heavily decorated with knots, spirals and other Celtic patterns.
+Like other Celtic artwork, Celtic Crosses are heavily decorated with knots, spirals, and other Celtic patterns.

 Here at Boru, all our Jewelry is handmade in Ireland, in our Dublin workshop.
 We have picked out a selection of our most popular Celtic Crosses.
 Some are traditional style and others have a bit more of a modern twist to them!

-This Traditional Irish Celtic Cross remains a classic favourite for all ages.
+This Traditional Irish Celtic Cross remains a classic favorite for all ages.
 The perfect gift for yourself to show your Irish and Celtic heritage.
 The Celtic Cross is worn as a symbol of faith or as a fashion piece.

 This stunning Traditional Celtic Cross has a stunning Emerald in the centre of it to add a bit of Irish sparkle to your life.